The Ordeal of Gilbert Pinfold: Adaptations

 In 1960 Waugh accepted a fee of £250 from the BBC for an adaptation of Pinfold, as a radio play, by Michael Bakewell.
-The broadcast, on 7 June 1960, was well received by the critics, although Waugh did not listen to it.
+The broadcast, on 7 June 1960, was well received by the critics; Waugh did not listen to it.
 In September 1977 a staged version of the book, written by Ronald Harwood and directed by Michael Elliott, opened at the Royal Exchange theatre, Manchester.
 The play was brought to London, and performed at the Roundhouse Theatre in February 1979, where Michael Hordern's depiction of Pinfold was highly praised—"a man suffering from chronic indigestion of the soul".

 During 1962 Sykes was approached by the Russian-American composer Nicolas Nabokov, who was interested in making an opera from the Pinfold story on the basis of a libretto provided by Sykes.
 Waugh gave his approval to the idea, and in March 1962 met with Nabokov.
 Discussions continued during the following months, before the project was abandoned in the summer.